Mitt Livs Chans Mentoring program

 Three-time mentor Sinval: ”Stepping out of our comfort zone, that’s how we grow”

-Impact on our mentors
+Impacts on our mentors

 gain increased insights into what characterises an inclusive workplace.